Pope opens major Vatican summit pleading for a church where 'each person feels welcomed'

 "Those who arrogantly claim to have the exclusive right to hear the voice of the Lord cannot hear it," he cautioned.

-Prior to the start of the synod, delegates gathered for a two-day retreat led by Dominican Fr.
-Timothy Radcliffe, who encouraged synod members to think of the image of a fishing net, as used by Christ's disciples in the gospels.
+Before the synod, delegates gathered for a two-day retreat led by Dominican Fr.
+Timothy Radcliffe, who encouraged synod members to think of the image of a fishing net, as Christ's disciples used in the Gospels.

 "How can the church embrace all of the diverse cultures of our world?
 How can we haul in the net with its fish from every culture of the world?
 How can the net not be broken?," he asked.